Double Doink: Bears radio call

 Jeff Joniak called the missed kick with Tom Thayer for WBBM-AM, describing the snap by long snapper Patrick Scales, the hold by holder Pat O'Donnell, and the kick by Parkey:

 Eagles radio call

 Merrill Reese and Mike Quick were on radio call for WIP-FM:

 Spanish radio call

-Philadelphia Eagles Spanish language radio announcer Rickie Ricardo put it very simply:
+Rickie Ricardo, the Philadelphia Eagles Spanish language radio announcer, said:

 The memorable call translates to "No, sir!
 No, sir!
 No, sir!
 No, sir!
 No, sir!
 No, sir!"
-This was similar to his 2017 call when Philadelphia Eagles kicker Jake Elliott kicked a game-winning 61-yard field goal to beat the New York Giants in which he said "Si, señor!" or rather "Yes, sir!"
-He said in an interview: " 'Si, señor' is very easy for everyone- the lowest common denominator, you don't have to think much.
+This was similar to his 2017 call when Philadelphia Eagles kicker Jake Elliott kicked a game-winning 61-yard field goal to beat the New York Giants in which he said "Si, señor!" ("Yes, sir!").
+He said in an interview: "'Si, señor' is very easy for everyone—the lowest common denominator, you don't have to think much.
 It's very simple for Hispanics, but if you don't speak Spanish it doesn't take much thought.
 This guy missed a kick.
 You could not know one phrase in Spanish and you know what's going on."